atakanaltok/awesome-useful-websites/README.md

 * https://jinay.dev/just-a-minute/ - To test your chronoception (sene of passing time)
 * https://www.futureme.org/ - Write a Letter to your future self
 * https://strobe.cool/ - Create visual stimuli
+* https://untools.co/ - Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems